jwowillo/viztransform/README.md

 # `viztransform`

-viztransform contains library-packages for working with and vizualizing plane-transformations along with command-packages for easily simplifying, applying, and vizualizing transformations from a CLI.
+viztransform contains library-packages for working with and vizualizing rigid plane-transformations, or isometries, along with command-packages for easily simplifying, applying, and vizualizing these transformations from a CLI.

 ## Installing